Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The level of supply chain risk associated with scaffolding services has been moderate in the years to 2018.
+The level of supply chain risk associated with scaffolding services is moderate.
 Suppliers rely mainly on purchases of materials such as scaffolding, screws, bolts and lumber.
 In regard to the scaffolding, much of this equipment is manufactured using steel, iron or aluminum tubes.
-Because...
+Because the price of iron and steel...
 Subscribe to learn more.